oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Technical Institutes/Imperial Institute of Brittania.md

 *An engineer conducting a test on a prototype barrel for the Bren machine gun at the Dublin small arms laboratory.*

 The Institute for Advanced Engineering encompasses research into engineering and technology.
 Headquartered in Birmingham, the IAE cooperates closely with Brittanian industrial & design capabilities.

+## Ballistics

+The department of ballistics researches projectiles.
+This department uses its findings to develop prototype ammunition and weapons for tanks, warships, artillery, aircraft and small arms.

+## Materials Science

+The department of materials science.

+## Electronics

+The department of electronics.

+## Aviation

+The department of aviation.

+## Robotics

+The department of robotics

 ***